*Blog UPDATED as of September 10th*

 A popular feature request recently has been the ability to rename a vCenter Server appliance (VCSA).
 I am not referring to renaming the virtual machine (VM) as that is the inventory name of the VM.
 I am referring to the Fully Qualified Domain Name (FQDN) or hostname of the vCenter Server.
 This name is also known as the PNID (Primary Network ID) within vCenter Server.
-I am happy to report that this feature will be available when vCenter Server 6.7 Update 3 is released!
+I am happy to report that this feature is available in vCenter Server 6.7 Update 3!

 Why Would I Rename My vCenter Server?